 |Lotto Saturday (Australia)||8 lines / €10.64||50 lines / 150 shares||€5.39 / share|

 |Lotto Wednesday (Australia)||4 lines / €4.48||50 lines / 150 shares||€1.58 / share|

 |Lotto Monday||8 lines / €8.96||50 lines / 150 shares||€1.58 / share|

 IceLotto rewards new and returning customers alike with a constant stream of deposit bonuses and other promotions.
 When you first sign up for an account with IceLotto, you may choose one of two welcome offers.

-- 100% First Purchase Cashback: Choose this promotion and IceLotto will match your first purchase with bonus money of an equivalent amount for up to $30 extra.
-For example, a first purchase of $25 worth of lottery tickets would get you a $25 bonus.
+- 100% First Purchase Cashback: Choose this promotion, and IceLotto will match your first purchase with bonus money of an equivalent amount for up to $30 extra.
+For example, the first purchase of $25 worth of lottery tickets would get you a $25 bonus.

-- Deposit Deal: The deposit deal gives you a little extra in bonus funds based on the amount deposited.
+- Deposit Deal: The deposit deal gives you extra bonus funds based on the amount deposited.
 Deposit $25 to get $20 extra, deposit $30 or more to get a $30 bonus.